 Clean the whole hand, under the nails, between fingers, and up the wrists.

 Wash for at least 10-15 seconds (as long as it takes to say the ABCs or sing “Happy Birthday”).
 Don’t just wipe—scrub well.

 Rinse well.
 Let the water run down the fingers, not up the wrists.

 In a public restroom, use a paper towel to turn off the faucet and open the door.

 It’s important to find and treat the underlying cause of sinusitis in children.
 In rare cases, the infection from sinusitis can spread to the eyes or brain.
 If your child has allergies or asthma, talk with your doctor about treatment options.
 Tell your child’s doctor if your child gets more colds or flu than normal.

-Your child’s symptoms worsen or new symptoms develop
+Your child’s symptoms get worse or new symptoms develop

 Your child has trouble breathing

-Symptoms don’t improve within 3-5 days after starting antibiotics
+Symptoms don’t get better within 3-5 days after starting antibiotics